 Peel and cut the onions into half-moon shaped slices.
 In a large, non-stick skillet over a medium-low flame, melt 3 Tbl of butter.
 Throw in the onions.
 Add salt to taste.
 Stir.
 Fry slowly - until the onions are golden-brown.
 Place the chicken quarters on a platter.
-Deglaze the caramelized onions with a little, white wine.
-Arrange the onions/wine sauce around the chicken.
+Arrange the onions around the chicken.

 Place mustard powder in a bowl.
 Add water, a Tbl at a time, to liquify flour to the desired consistency.
 Add the dark brown sugar and salt to taste.
 Stir or use the stick blendor to combine.
 Cover and refrigerate for 1 week before using.